-, and the second b) All Councillors, other than the Mayor, must be addressed as Cr (name). c) All members of Council staff, must be addressed as Mr, Mrs or Ms (name) as appropriate or by their official title.
+• b) All Councillors, other than the M layor, must be addressed as Cr (name). c) All members of Council staff, me ust be addressed as Mr. Mrs or Ms (name) as appropriate or by their official title as the case may be.